 No I Don’t Have Existing Cables

-If you don’t already have cables in place, this can be expensive because it can involve digging up the yard, partially draining your pool and drilling holes into the side of your pool.
+If you don’t already have cables in place, this can be expensive because it can involve digging up the yard, partially draining your pool and drilling holes using a good drill bit into the side of your pool.

 The cost to run new cables can be anything from a hundred dollars to more than $1000.